cloudflare/wrangler-legacy/README.md

     - 🕵️‍♀️ `whoami`: run this command to confirm that your configuration is appropriately set up.
        When successful, this command will print out your user information, including the type of plan you are currently on.

+	- #### Using environment variables

+		You can also configure your global user with the following environment variables:

+	    - $CF_API_KEY for your Cloudflare API key
+	    - $CF_EMAIL for your Cloudflare account email

 - ### Per Project